raspberrypilearning/getting-started-with-wearables/worksheet.md

   int pin = 6;
   Adafruit_NeoPixel strip = Adafruit_NeoPixel(1, pin, NEO_GRB + NEO_KHZ800);
   ```
   The first line specifies the pin which the NeoPixel is connected to.
-Remember when we put the crocodile clip on pin D6 earlier - we can refer to this pin as just pin `6` in the program.
+Remember when we put the crocodile clip on pin D6 earlier?
+We can refer to this pin just by the number `6` in the program.
 Other pins can be referred to by number in the same way.

   The second line sets up a "strip" of NeoPixels, with some setup information:
   - `1` - how many NeoPixels we are controlling.
 Only one in this project, but if you make a project with more NeoPixels, increase this number.
-  - `pin` - the pin number the NeoPixels are connected to (from the variable we just set up)
+  - `pin` - the pin number the NeoPixels are connected to (from the variable `pin` we just set up)
   - `NEO_GRB + NEO_KHZ800` - this is config information for the NeoPixel RGB v2 we are using.
 You may need to change these values if you are using different versions of the NeoPixel.
+More information on other settings is available on the [Adafruit website](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library).

 1. Now find the **setup** method which was created for you when you opened a new sketch.
 Change the code so that it looks like this: